 One fascinating note about how DBT skills differ from traditional counseling is realizing that just because you are feeling an emotion right now doesn't mean you are bound to that feeling—even in the following minutes.

-Learning how to properly identify and label emotions helps you to sit with your feelings and apply distress tolerance techniques.
+Learning how to identify and label emotions properly helps you sit with your feelings and apply distress tolerance techniques.
 This is one facet of DBT that can be so useful in relapse prevention.

 DBT vs. CBT: Is One Better Than the Other?

 Cognitive-behavioral therapy (CBT) and DBT are two of the most widespread therapeutical methods in existence today.
 In treatment, these methods are used as a guideline for the activities or topics included in an individual or group therapy session.
 CBT is the more practiced and methodical approach, while DBT takes a more creative and emotional one.
 Both have many benefits and consequential drawbacks, so the debate still goes on as to which one is the best method.